vlang/v/doc/docs.md

 V is a statically typed compiled programming language designed for building maintainable software.

-It's similar to Go and is also influenced by Oberon, Rust, Swift, Python.
+It's similar to Go and its design has also been influenced by Oberon, Rust, Swift, and Python.

 V is a very simple language.
-Going through this documentation will take you about half an hour, and by the end of it you will learn pretty much the entire language.
+Going through this documentation will take you about half an hour, and by the end of it you will have pretty much learned the entire language.

-The language promotes writing simple and clear code with a minimal amount of abstractions.
+The language promotes writing simple and clear code with minimal abstraction.

-Despite being simple, it gives a lot of power to the developer.
+Despite being simple, V gives the devloper a lot of power.
 Anything you can do in other languages, you can do in V.